mdozmorov/grdocs/website/hypergeom4/hypergeom4.md

 Command line module
 ========================================================

-GenomeRunner can be executed in command line mode by using the `hypergeom4` module.
-As with the [server](../server/server.md) module, first create the [database](../dbcreator/dbcreator.md) and define at least one [custom background](../dbcreator/dbcreatorBackground.md).
+GenomeRunner can be run from command line by using the `hypergeom4` submodule.
+As with the [server](../server/server.md) module, first create a [database](../dbcreator/dbcreator.md) and define at least one [custom background](../dbcreator/dbcreatorBackground.md).

 There are 3 mandatory arguments:
 - `fois.txt` - a text file containing paths to the sets of SNPs of interest.
 This file should contain at least one path.
 Example: